DOYU Investors Have Opportunity to Lead DouYu International Holdings Limited Securities Fraud Lawsuit

-LOS ANGELES, July 26, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DouYu International Holdings Limited ("DouYu" or the "Company") (NASDAQ: DOYU).
+BENSALEM, Pa., July 31, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DouYu International Holdings Limited ("DouYu" or the "Company") (NASDAQ: DOYU).

 Class Period: April 30, 2021 – May 9, 2023